atul120212/atul120212/README.md

 - 👀 I’m interested in AI&ML and want to learn new technologies
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Google
-- 📫 How to reach me :- linkedin account:: https://www.linkedin.com/in/atul-sharma-11735b1b3/
+- 📫 How to reach me :- LinkedIn account:: https://www.linkedin.com/in/atul-sharma-11735b1b3/

 <!---
 atul120212/atul120212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.